danedwardsdeveloper/React-Redux-Markdown-Blog/src/articles/codecademy-article.md

 **Conclusion**

 Codecademy is a valuable tool in a programmer's toolbox, particularly for getting comfortable with the fundamentals.
 When combined with a proactive learning approach, it can be a powerful stepping stone on your coding journey.

-**Let me know if you'd like a comparative analysis of Codecademy versus other popular coding education platforms!**